 This list of chapters and page numbers is your starting point.
-For more help in finding nformation you need, go to the first page of a chapter.
-You will find a detailed list of topics a he beginning of each chapter.
+For more help in finding information you need, go to the first page of a chapter.
+You will find a detailed list of topics at the beginning of each chapter.

 Chapter 1.
-Getting started as a member 4
+Getting started as a member ......
+4